 In one of the open corridors or veranda is where Rani Ahilya Bai used to have her Gaadi or the court.
-This is where she sat with a Shivalinga in her hand, listened to her people and did justice.
+This is where she sat with a Shivalinga in her hand, listened to her people, and did justice.
 The place is maintained as it used to be.
-Surrounded by wooden pillars with a cotton mattress, there is a now a life-size statue of Ahilya Bai.
+Surrounded by wooden pillars with a cotton mattress, there is now a life-size statue of Ahilya Bai.
 On top are the portraits of various Holkars.
 What I liked the most was a long mural depicting the Maheshwar Fort from the Narmada.
-What remains with you is the innate simplicity of Maheshwar Rajwada, that is a reflection of the simplicity of the queen who ruled from here.
+What remains with you is the innate simplicity of Maheshwar Rajwada, which is a reflection of the simplicity of the queen who ruled from here.

 The premises of Rajwada of Ahilya Bai has her Palki which is still taken out every Monday in a procession.
 There are statues in marble.
 What I found most interesting was the wood carved brackets – some in the shape of elephant trunks.

 Outside there are life-size images of an elephant, a horse, and a bull.
-The bull represents the Shiva’s vehicle, Horse the Kuldevta of Holkars and Elephant a sign of royalty.
+The bull represents the Shiva’s vehicle, Horse the Kuldevta of Holkars, and the Elephant a sign of royalty.
 Simplicity is the keyword at Ahilya Bai’s Rajwada or palace.

 Shivalinga Puja at Ahilya Fort

 At Ahilya Fort, my biggest discovery was a unique ritual that was put in place by Rani Ahilya Bai herself and that continues till date – unbroken or Akhand as we say in India.

-In her days, 108 Brahmins used to create 125,000 miniature Shivalingas every day from black earth, worship them and then offer them to Narmada River.
-Today, 11 Brahmins create about 15,000 Shivalingas every day, worship them and then offer them to Narmada waters.
+In her days, 108 Brahmins used to create 125,000 miniature Shivalingas every day from black earth, worship them, and then offer them to the Narmada River.
+Today, 11 Brahmins create about 15,000 Shivalingas every day, worship them, and then offer them to Narmada waters.
 Every day between 8-10 AM you can witness this Puja.

 I was totally fascinated by it.
 I wanted to participate in the process, but it is only done by the assigned Brahmins.
 However, you are welcome to witness it and join in chanting the mantras as I did.
 Do watch it, if you are visiting this place.
 Watch a bit of it in this video.